 Seminary Community Council (SCC) is composed of students and faculty members.
 SCC assists in structuring a community life of Christian sharing and caring.
 It operates from the understanding that a dynamic community life is vital to the academic process.
 Since Christian community requires committed individuals, every student and faculty member is expected to use his or her gifts and influence for the enrichment of community life.

 SCC appoints the Worship and Fellowship committees and selects student representatives to the Academic Committee, Faculty Meeting, and Strategic Planning Council.
 The colloquium and forum series are sponsored by SCC.
-A yearbook, the Torch, is published each year as a project of SCC.

 The community gathers for Seminary Chapel twice a week, on Tuesdays and Thursdays.
 Student groups often provide leadership for chapel.
 The experience of worship is central to our community life, and students are encouraged to faithfully support the chapel services.